ishitaraina1807/Health-challenge-tracker/README.md

 ## Features
 - **Add Workouts:** Click the `+ Add Workout` button to open a modal and log your workout.
-- **Workout Progress Charts:** View workout trends using charts accessible via the `show_chart` icon in the left toolbar.
+- **Workout Progress Charts:** View workout trends using charts accessible via the `show_chart` icon in the left sidebar.
 - **Persistent Data:** Workouts are stored in local storage for seamless usage.
 - **Fully Functional:** Works flawlessly both locally and on Vercel.